MerryweatherLost/blue_archive_api-rs/README.md

 # blue_archive_api-rs
 Rust API wrapper of torikushii's BlueArchiveAPI.
-For more information and to see the current status of the API, go to this link below. https://github.com/torikushiii/BlueArchiveAPI
+For more information and to see the current status of the API, go to this link: https://github.com/torikushiii/BlueArchiveAPI